 Due to changing technology, increasing globalization, and transforming cultural and community mandates, agricultural extension has a wider role to play in the 21st century.
-These include developing human and social capital, enhancing knowledge and skills for
+These include developing human and social capital, enhancing knowledge and skills for production and processing, facilitating access to markets, organizing producer groups, and working with growers toward sustainable natural resource management [3].

-- production and processing, facilitating access to markets, organizing producer groups, and working with growers toward sustainable natural resource management [3]. - The creation of an 'agricultural extension system' in a country and its evolution over time is - affected by many factors.
-These include history of the country, cultural tradition, farming - 27 systems, public policy, country's need at the time of inception of the extension service, - 28 economic capacity to fund the programs, nature of the programs competing or - complementary, and political, social and environmental factors [4,5].
-These factors largely - 30 determine the structure of an agricultural extension system, research-extension interface, - 31 extension agents' training, and services offered to clients. - There are notable differences in the agricultural extension systems operating around the globe.
+The creation of an 'agricultural extension system' in a country and its evolution over time is affected by many factors.
+These include history of the country, cultural tradition, farming systems, public policy, country's need at the time of inception of the extension service, economic capacity to fund the programs, nature of the programs - competing or complementary, and political, social and environmental factors [4,5].
+These factors largely determine the structure of an agricultural extension system, research-extension interface, extension agents' training, and services offered to clients.

+There are notable differences in the agricultural extension systems operating around the globe.
 Reviewing these differences provides opportunities for learning from each other and exploring ways to identify possible avenues for improved extension services.
 This paper focuses on the agricultural extension systems in Nepal, India, and the United States (U.S.).

-2. PURPOSE AND OBJECTIVES
+37 2.
+PURPOSE AND OBJECTIVES

-- The purpose of this paper was to review the agricultural extension systems in Nepal, India, and the LLS.
-The information glopped in this article could be useful for policy makers and - 39 and the U.S. The information gleaned in this article could be useful for policy-makers and - 40 extension administrators to identify ways for improved educational services to extension - 41 audiences through training, clients' involvement, and policy development. - The specific objectives of this study were to review the three countries' agricultural extension systems in terms of the: - 44 1.
+The purpose of this paper was to review the agricultural extension systems in Nepal, India, and the U.S. The information gleaned in this article could be useful for policy-makers and extension administrators to identify ways for improved educational services to extension audiences through training, clients' involvement, and policy development.

+- The specific objectives of this study were to review the three countries' agricultural extension systems in terms of the: - 44 1.
 History and origin of the agricultural extension systems; - 45 2.
 Models of agricultural extension and program delivery mechanisms; - 46 3.
 Existing research-extension interface; - 47 4.
-Staff trainings and their performance appraisals; and - 5.
+Staff trainings and their performance appraisals; and - 48 5.
 Current situation and implications for future direction.

-3. METHODS
+49 50 3.
+METHODS

-- A comprehensive review of literature was conducted to identify the similarities and differences in the agricultural extension systems in the stated countries.
-Relevant documents used included creation legislation for each country, global analysis from organizations such as Food and Agricultural Organization, and peer reviewed journal articles. - The comparison of agricultural extension systems was further validated with agricultural extension specialists in these countries.
-Additionally, the authors have a total of more than 45 years of combined working experience in the extension systems in Nepal, India, and in the U.S. Their experiences and views provided inputs to develop this paper.
+52 A comprehensive review of literature was conducted to identify the similarities and 53 differences in the agricultural extension systems in the stated countries.
+Relevant documents 54 used included creation legislation for each country, global analysis from organizations such 55 as Food and Agricultural Organization, and peer reviewed journal articles.

+56 The comparison of agricultural extension systems was further validated with agricultural 57 extension specialists in these countries.
+Additionally, the authors have a total of more than 58 45 years of combined working experience in the extension systems in Nepal, India, and in 59 the U.S. Their experiences and views provided inputs to develop this paper.

-4. RESULTS AND DISCUSSION
+64 4.
+RESULTS AND DISCUSSION

-4.1 Objective 1: History and origin of agricultural extension systems.
+66 4.1 Objective 1: History and origin of agricultural extension systems.